Famous Food In United Kingdom

 Fruitcake dates back to the Middle Ages.

-It was easy to keep for a long time because of the alcohol and fruit acted as preservatives (there was no refrigeration back then).
+It was easy to keep for a long time because the alcohol and fruit acted as preservatives (there was no refrigeration back then).

 Fruitcake has long been the traditional cake at royal weddings.